The Pharmakos – The Ancient Greek Scapegoat

 The festival included many purifying rituals and offerings of the first-fruits of the earth, both in gratitude to the gods for their harvest and as a sort of “sweetner”, lest it came upon the gods to sabotage the harvest with extreme heat or pestilence.

-By far, though, the most important ritual of the Thargelia, was the sacrificing of a scapegoat or two, a custom thought to do away with any bad luck which may be hanging over the city.
+By far though the most important ritual of the Thargelia was the sacrificing of a scapegoat or two, a custom thought to do away with any bad luck which may be hanging over the city.

-Hipponax (late 6th century BC), an Ancient Greek poet, describes in detail for us, in some of his works, how, on the day of the sacrifice, either two ugly men, or a man and a women, were chosen as scapegoats and after a feast of figs, barley soup, and cheese, were chased around the streets, before being whipped with fig branches, (care be taken that they were whipped seven times on parts I would rather not mention), before being chased out of town.
+After a hearty feast of figs, barley soup, and cheese the couple were chased around the streets before being whipped with fig branches (care be taken that they were whipped seven times on parts of their bodies I would rather not mention), before being chased out of town.

-In other accounts, upon reaching the place on the shore, where the sacrifice was to take place, the scapegoats were stoned to death, their bodies burnt and the ashes thrown into the sea.
+In other accounts upon reaching the place on the shore where the sacrifice was to take place, the scapegoats were stoned to death, their bodies burnt and the ashes thrown into the sea.

 The Scapegoat is still taking the blame